cbrenner04/Groceries/README.md

 rails s
 ```

+When developing, it may be easiest to have two terminals open running the two
+previous commands.

 You can sign in using any of the users in the seeds file listed above.

 ## Todos